 Skirts have always had a special place in fashion history as both a high and low fashion item.
-The 1940s, with fabric rationing during the war, created limited wardrobes for women.
-The 1940s skirt became not just a casual clothing item but one that all other wardrobe elements revolved around.
+The 1940s, due to fabric rationing during the war, created limited wardrobes for women.
+The 1940s skirt became not just a casual clothing item, but one that all other wardrobe elements revolved around.
 They were the foundation item of every look a 1940s woman wore in daily life.

 Wartime 1940s Skirts

 Although the width was limited to a 78 inch sweep, skirts generally were made with much less fabric.
 The silhouette was a boxy A-line.
-Placed at the natural waist and hung smooth over the hips with a slight flare at the hem, skirts were wide enough to move in but never very full or very tight.
+Placed at the natural waist, it hung smooth over the hips with a slight flare at the hem, skirts were wide enough to move in, but never very full or very tight.
 Kick pleats were added to the back of some tighter skirts to make movement easier.
-While pleats were not banned in the early years they certainly were not popular.
+While pleats were not banned in the early years, they certainly were not popular.

 Post Wartime 1940s Skirts

 After the war ended and restrictions were finally lifted, skirts added back in some of the special design elements.
 All around pleating was very common.
 Knife pleats, inverted pleats and box pleats were the most popular because they kept the skirt flat and smooth over the hips while adding volume at the hem.
 The overall shape was still A-line, but pleating added a bit more swing to a woman’s step, a sign of post war joy.
 Colors brightened up with cheerful yellow, green, aqua, powder blue, and red.

 Colorful tartans and plaids were especially popular with teens.
 Since they didn’t need to wear a suit jacket with their skirts, they wore cheerful sweaters, pullover tops, and white blouses.
 The signature look for all teens in the 1940s was a white blouse, plaid skirt, and saddle shoes.